-Porcelain vs. Ceramic Tile, Part 2 How to Choose The Right Tile
+Porcelain vs. Ceramic Tile, Part 2 How to Choose The Right Ceramic Tile

-We suggest that you ignore the term porcelain when shopping for fired clay tiles.
-It tells you nothing useful about the tile.
-As we explained in Part 1 of this article, the term porcelain is used in so many ways to mean so many things that it has lost all usefulness and merely causes a great deal of confusion.
+In Part I of this article, we explained why the label "porcelain" on a box of tile does not help you select the right tile for the application you may have in mind.
+The term porcelain is used in so many ways to mean so many things that it has lost its usefulness and merely causes a great deal of confusion.

 Glaze vs. Enamel

 In the tile world, the glass finish applied to ceramic tile is called the "glaze".
 In the bathroom fixture industry, the glass finish is called "enamel" — hence the term "enamelware".
 The two terms mean exactly the same thing, but there is a historical basis for the different names.